-With medical emergencies, especially those in which you’re not in pain or bleeding, it can be tempting to have a loved one drive you to the hospital rather than call 911.
+With medical emergencies, especially those in which you’re not in pain or bleeding, it can be tempting to have a loved one drive you to the hospital rather than call 911 – healthcare costs what they are, I get it.
 But stroke is a medical emergency that requires fast action to stabilize and treat your condition.

 Research conducted by the American Heart Association and American Stroke Association found that a little over half of stroke patients used emergency medical services to get to the hospital – with significant disparities between races and sexes in their use of EMS.

 Why does this matter?
-Because, while stroke is the fifth leading cause of death in the United States, African-Americans are more likely to die from stroke than other races and minorities, and in general, have more post-stroke disability than Caucasians.
+Because, while stroke is the 5th leading cause of death in the United States, African Americans are more likely to die from stroke than other races and minorities, in general, have more post-stroke disability than Caucasians.
 While correlation isn’t necessarily causation, the time between stroke symptom and treatment may be a factor.

 We keep saying that time is brain, but it’s absolutely true.
 According to research published by the American Heart Association, “Every minute in which a large vessel ischemic stroke [the most common type of stroke] is untreated, the average patient loses 1.9 million neurons [brain cells], 13.8 billion synapses [connections between brain cells], and 12 km (7 miles) of axonal fibers [nerve fibers].
 Each hour in which treatment fails to occur, the brain loses as many neurons as it does in almost 3.6 years of normal aging.”

-In addition to stabilizing your condition (and getting through Bay Area traffic more quickly), when you call 911, it starts the process at the hospital of assembling the staff and securing the resources needed to help you immediately upon arrival.
+In addition to stabilizing your condition (and getting through this Bay Area traffic more quickly), from a hospital logistics standpoint, when you call 911, it starts the process of assembling the staff and securing the facilities needed to help you immediately upon arrival.

-As a certified Primary Stroke Center, the Stroke Program at Washington Hospital is a designated receiving center for strokes in southern Alameda County.
-Our team includes neurosurgeons, neurologists, neurointensivists and an amazing team of nursing professionals who specialize in stroke management, working closely with emergency medical responders to ensure patients receive treatment as quickly as possible to reduce damage and complications.
-The team makes up the frontline in stroke care.
+As a certified Primary Stroke Center, the Stroke Program at Washington Hospital is designated receiving center for strokes in southern Alameda County.
+Our team includes neurosurgeons, stroke neurologists, neurointensivists and an amazing team of nursing professionals who specialize in stroke management, working closely with emergency medical responders to ensure patients receive treatment as quickly as possible to reduce damage and complications.
+This eight-member team makes up the frontline in stroke care.

 In the case of ischemic stroke, the most common type of stroke that is caused by a blood clot in the brain, clot-busting t-PA treatments have to be administered within three hours of symptom onset or they simply won’t work.
-So, even with EMS help, the window in which a patient needs to be admitted, scanned to confirm stroke location and type, and receive the doctor-suggested treatment is very limited.
-We call this a “Code Neuro” which lets our dedicated stroke nurses know that time is of the essence.
+So, even with EMS help, the window in which a patient needs to be admitted, scanned to confirm stroke location and type, and received the doctor-suggested treated is very limited.
+We call this a “Code Brain” and lets our dedicated stroke nurses know that time is of the essence.

 While we’re obviously proud of the team we’ve assembled within our Stroke Program, receiving stroke care quickly, wherever that may be, is the difference between life and death, recovery and disability.
-If you or a loved one, or the person standing next to you, are experiencing any of the signs of stroke, we encourage you to act FAST.
-If you’re interested in learning about what you can do to reduce your risk of stroke or our life-saving neuro-interventional radiology therapies, read more from our Stoke Program colleagues on Bay Area Healthier Together.
+If you or a loved one are experiencing any of the signs of stroke, we encourage you to act FAST.
+If you’re interested in learning about what you can do to reduce your risk of stroke or our life-saving neuro interventional radiology therapies, read more from our Stroke Program colleagues on Bay Area Healthier Together.